Laocoön and His Sons: Pliny

 Pliny's description of the lost Laocoön in his Historia Naturalis briefly mentions the dramatic essence of the sculpture, rather than its specific sculptural form: "Laocoon, his sons and the wonderful coils of the snake were carved from a single block".
 It is not often mentioned in the literature that at least four other ancient sculptures of Laocoön's tortuous death were unearthed in Rome during the sixteenth century, in addition to the Laocoön Group in the Vatican.
 Indeed, in the mid-1550s Benedetto Egio, a member of the antiquarian circle in Rome, recorded the discovery of a Laocoön sculpture at the site of the ancient Baths that he believed was the ‘true’ lost sculpture described by Pliny.
-Since then, others have raised the possibility that the Vatican's Laocoön Group is a Renaissance forgery, perhaps created by the young Michelangelo Buonarroti as a way of proving that he had surpassed his ancient masters.
+Since then, others have raised the possibility that the Vatican's Laocoön Group is a Renaissance forgery, perhaps created by the young Michelangelo as a way of proving that he had surpassed his ancient masters.
 Vasari tells us that Michelangelo created a forged antiquity that was itself unearthed in a vineyard in Rome (Sleeping Cupid, 1496; now lost).
 Ettlinger and Jelbert note that, unlike all the other existing ancient depictions of Laocoön, in the Laocoön Group he is not depicted in the traditional sacrificial pose, which would have been appropriate for a priest in the act of sacrificing a bull (with one raised bent knee to pin the animal down).
 The extreme emotion etched into the priest's excessively contorted face is even more marked than the exaggerated expression of the defeated giant on the Pergamon Altar (c.200-150 BC; Pergamon Museum, Berlin), a detail that could indicate a Renaissance forgery.
 Catterson points out that the Laocoön Group was made from seven separate blocks, instead of the single block described by Pliny, and notes Michelangelo's purchase of excess marble and substantial bank account deposits that remain unaccounted for.
 These various anomalies remain part of the ongoing academic debate.

 The same three artists' names generally attributed to the Vatican's Laocoön Group, though in a different order (Athenodoros, Agesander, and Polydorus), with the names of their fathers, are inscribed on one of the sculptures at Tiberius's villa at Sperlonga (though they may predate his ownership), but it seems likely that not all the three masters were the same individuals.
 Though broadly similar in style, many aspects of the execution of the two groups are drastically different, with the Laocoon group of much higher quality and finish.